-How AI Can Revolutionize Healthcare
+How Artificial Intelligence Can Revolutionize Healthcare

 Over the past decade, the adoption of electronic health record (EHR) systems in hospitals has become widespread.
 This transformation is due to the Health Information Technology for Economic and Clinical Health (HITECH) Act of 2009, which allocated $30 million in incentives for hospitals and physician practices to adopt EHR systems.
 This digital explosion in big healthcare data lends itself to modern machine learning tools that can be used for a variety of tasks such as disease detection, patient journey tracking, concept representation, patient de-identification, and data augmentation.
 In the past, a class of deep learning models, called convolutional neural networks (CNNs) have been successfully deployed toward a variety of disease detection tasks, including classification tasks related to interstitial lung disease and colonoscopy frames and detection of polyps and pulmonary embolisms.